 When a couple gets a divorce, many assets may be split either equally or in an equitable fashion.
 In most cases, retirement accounts such as an IRA or a 401(k) may be split at the end of a marriage.
 How much would each person get, and when would such a split take place if applicable?

-Is the Money Sole Property or Marital Property?
+Is the Hard Money Sole Property or Marital Property?

 It is possible that portions of a retirement account or a particular account may be considered sole property.
 For instance, if you already had $100,000 in a 401(k) before you got married or had an IRA that you solely contributed to before and during the marriage, that money may be exempt from division.
 However, any contributions or any growth based on contributions to an account after the marriage occurred would generally be considered joint property.